ChilledCosmonaut/JourneyThroughSpace/README.md

 - [LaTeX for Mac](http://www.tug.org/mactex/)

 ### Project and Source Control

+Read more about Git in the [Atlassian Git Tutorials](https://de.atlassian.com/git).

 #### Avoiding Clutter with .gitignore
 Gitignore files allow to exclude certain patterns from being versioned.